MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/active-directory-replication-event-id-1388-1988.md

 ## Resolution

-If replication of a lingering object is detected, you can remove the object from AD DS, along with any read-only replicas of the object, using Lingering Object Liquidator v2 by identifying the domain controllers that might store this object (including global catalog servers) and remove it using the LOLv2 tool or by running a repadmin command to remove lingering objects on these servers (`repadmin /removelingeringobjects`).
+If replication of a lingering object is detected, you can remove the object from AD DS, along with any read-only replicas of the object, using LOLv2 by identifying the domain controllers that might store this object (including global catalog servers) and remove it using the LOLv2 tool or by running a repadmin command to remove lingering objects on these servers (`repadmin /removelingeringobjects`).
 This command is available on domain controllers that are running supported version of Windows Server.

 To remove lingering objects, do the following: